Explore our guide on Balanced Scorecard, Management by Objectives, OKR, and more, and see how ClearPoint can enhance your strategy execution.

 The term Management by Objectives has been around a while, but you don’t always see it in strategy documents.
 One way to recognize this approach is by looking at the strategic plan, which might have a set of goals and then objectives.
 You will also then see a list of activities or actions that the organization is grouping together to try to improve those goals and objectives.

-3. Budget-driven Business Plans
+3. Budget-Driven Business Plans

 Sometimes, the budget leads the performance management process rather than strategy.
 In this case, “work plans” are linked to the overall budget of the organization, and spending goes to the projects and programs that deliver results.
 It is a less commonly used performance management system, but it works for some organizations.